talpor/talpor-dev-handbook/docs/conception/index.md

 be estimated using story points.**

 At talPor we use a Fibonacci schemed story point system.
-We can assign to every task the following story points: 0.5, 1, 2 (a day worth of work), 3, 5, 8, 13, and 20+.
-We estimate every engineer can perform 10 story points a week, as such, assigning 8 to a task is saying it is expected to take less than a week, and 13 more than one week.
+We can assign to every task the following story points: 0, 0.5, 1, 2 (a day worth of work), 3, 5, 8, 13, 20+ and ?.
+Our estimate is that every engineer can perform 10 story points a week, as such, assigning 8 to a task is saying it is expected to take less than a week, and 13 more than one week.

 Assigning story points to a task should be done by the engineering team physically at the same place (or via a video conference if not possible).
-Ideally, each team member should have a set of cards or pieces of paper with the possible story point values (0.5, 1, 2, 3, ...) written on them.
+Ideally, each team member should have an app, a set of cards or pieces of paper with the possible story point values (0, 0.5, 1, 2, 3, ...) written on them.

 You should start by agreeing upon a user story that you all